My, My, My (Johnny Gill song)

 "My, My, My" is a number-one R&B single by American singer-songwriter Johnny Gill.
 As the second single from Gill's second self-titled album, the hit song, with backing vocals performed by After 7, as well as a jazz solo performed by saxophonist Kenny G, spent two weeks at number-one on the US R&B chart, and made the number ten on the Billboard Hot 100 charts.
 It was also Gill's only song to reach the Adult Contemporary singles chart, where it peaked at No. 32.
 In 1991 the song won a Soul Train Music Award for Best R&B/Soul Single, Male.
-It's also known to be Johnny Gill's signature song.
-This song is listed as BMI Work #1039724.